agentcentabob/webapp25/README.md

 *these tasks would see improvements to the website, however they are not within the current scope and timeline of the project*

 - [ ] delete account feature
-- [ ] offline functionality
+- [ ] full offline functionality
 - [ ] continue investigating containers, vm and other ways of running the web page
-- [ ] profile page statistics/history section (likes, reposts, views, completions of other articles)
 - [ ] pins showing for locations of notes on map

+##### notes and articles
-- [ ] posting articles from notes
+- [ ] publishing articles from a note
-- [ ] sharing individual notes via url
+- [ ] unlisted publishing of notes to others via url
+- [ ] pins of articles and notes to sidebar
+- [ ] saved article reading progress
+- [ ] profile page statistics section with history (likes, reposts, views, completions)